EArtiges/EArtiges.github.io/resume.markdown

 # <b> Emmanuel Artiges </b>

-I am a <b> Data Scientist </b> working currently at [Mirador Analytics](https://www.miradoranalytics.com/).
+I work as a <b> Senior Data Scientist </b> for [The Business of Cities](https://www.thebusinessofcities.com/).
 I have a physics, engineering and facilitation background that drives me to apply a computational approach to a broad range of questions.

 </div>